Mike Lofgren: Writings

 Since the publication of his book, Lofgren has appeared in various news media, discussing a number of issues regarding the Republican Party and current American politics.

 Lofgren's second book, The Deep State: The Fall of the Constitution and the Rise of a Shadow Government, was published on January 5, 2016.
 In this book, Lofgren takes his deep state argument a step further than he had put forward first in his essay: "he paints a gripping portrait of the dismal swamp on the Potomac and the revolution it will take to reclaim our government and set us back on course."
+Usage of the term deep state increased rapidly after Lofgren's book was published, though rarely in the way he intended.